What is an Effective Cybersecurity Compliance Program?

 Cybersecurity Compliance is a Moving Target

 Following guidelines and best practices recommended by cybersecurity frameworks is an excellent start to implementing cybersecurity safeguards.
 Alongside a robust command of laws and regulations that control your business line, achieving cybersecurity compliance will not seem like a daunting endeavor.
 Both will allow you to operate a security program that efficiently and cost-effectively protects the company’s assets.
 However, cybersecurity compliance is a moving target.
 Technologies change, bad actors adapt, and laws are repealed or amended, and all of a sudden, your cybersecurity program with the safeguards and compliance policies you implemented becomes obsolete.
 Therefore, continuous monitoring is critical to stay on top of regulatory developments and technological advances.
-A Master of Legal Studies in Cybersecurity and Data Privacy from Cleveland-Marshall College of Law is the best investment for Cybersecurity Compliance Professionals.
+A Master of Legal Studies in Cybersecurity and Data Privacy from Cleveland State University College of Law is the best investment for Cybersecurity Compliance Professionals.

 [i] Covered entities are defined in the HIPAA rules as (1) health plans, (2) health care clearinghouses, and (3) health care providers who electronically transmit any health information in connection with transactions for which HHS has adopted standards.